hashicorp/terraform-provider-aws/website/docs/d/ebs_volumes.html.markdown

 ## Attributes Reference

 * `id` - AWS Region.
-* `ids` - A set of all the EBS Volume IDs found.
+* `ids` - Set of all the EBS Volume IDs found.
 This data source will fail if no volumes match the provided criteria.

 ## Timeouts